arcs-njit-edu/docs/docs/facilities/hpc-course.md

 A minimum of 30 days' notice is required for requesting specific software installations or substantial resource allocations.

 ## Utilizing HPC in a Course
-What Can You Use HPC for in a Class?
+HPC resources are good for the courses if they satisfy the following requirements.

 ### Simulations and Modeling:
 Perform complex simulations and modeling exercises that require significant computational power.